IremVate/viaplay/README.txt

 Used:
 - MVVM architecture(databinding)
 - ROOM for storing data.
-- RESTROFIT - for the network layer.
+- RETROFIT - for the network layer.